zenml-io/zenml/docs/book/component-gallery/experiment-trackers/mlflow.md

 for the MLflow Experiment Tracker.

 * [Databricks scenario](https://www.databricks.com/product/managed-mlflow):
-This scenario assumes that you have a Databricks workspace and you want to use the managed MLflow Tracking server it provides.
+This scenario assumes that you have a Databricks workspace, and you want to use the managed MLflow Tracking server it provides.
 This option requires [authentication related parameters](#authentication-methods) to be configured for the MLflow Experiment Tracker.